Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 Bricklet <ambient_light_bricklet>`, :ref:`PTC Bricklet <ptc_bricklet>`,
 :ref:`Temperature Bricklet<temperature_bricklet>`,
 :ref:`Master Brick <master_brick>`,
-:ref:`Ethernet Master Extension <ethernet_extension>` and
+:ref:`Ethernet Extension <ethernet_extension>` and
 Bricklet cables as well as lots of screws, spacers, nuts and washers.

 Screws, spacers, nuts and washers are packed in mounting kits.
 These are standardized kits and are not specially composed for this starter kit.
 Get the necessary parts you need for each step from all mounting kits.
-For your own modifications there are more mounting parts included then necessary.
+The remaining mounting parts can be used for your own modifications.

 .. image:: /Images/Kits/server_room_monitoring_exploded_guided_small.png
    :scale: 100 %